mattlerner/mattlerner.github.io/README.md

 ## *The Economist*

 I was an Editorial Fellow at *The Economist* from January 2021 to July 2021.
 I worked jointly for the US section and the data team.
 I wrote 25 pieces in 27 weeks, including 15 articles in the print magazine itself.
 My favorites are [this piece about homelessness in LA](https://www.economist.com/united-states/2021/05/15/what-to-do-about-skid-row) and [this data story about an uptick in car crashes in 2020](https://www.economist.com/graphic-detail/2021/04/03/americans-are-driving-less-but-more-are-dying-in-accidents).
+I was also interviewed [on local TV in the Bay Area](https://www.kron4.com/news/real-estate/is-it-possible-to-build-houses-cheaply-in-bay-area/) about housing and [on The Economist's *The Intelligence* podcast](https://play.acast.com/s/d556eb54-6160-4c85-95f4-47d9f5216c49/4af669dc-4999-41bf-af67-9fd640a40858?seek=1039) about car crashes.

 <table>
 <tr>